spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 ## Static Placement

 Choose static placement when you want Palette to use pre-existing network resource groups, VNets, subnets, and security groups.
-Select the tabs below to view the required permissions for deploying clusters using static placement.
+For your convenience, we have provided the required permissions to deploy clusters using static placement in various scenarios.

 ### Prerequisites